kymikim0401/Helmholtz-coil-config_3pair/README.md

 *Note: Sign of current (+ or -) denotes the direction of the current flow (RHS or LHS)*

-*Note: Above image represents simulated cross-section of coil configurations in ion-trap vacuum chamber*
+*Note: Above image represents the simulated cross-section of coil configurations in ion-trap vacuum chamber*